rishavray/quickmerge/README.md

  * It is fast.
 Takes less than a minute to run on most genomes.
 You run nucmer once (nucmer is the most time consuming step) and then you can run quickmerge over a large number of parameters in a very short time.
  * Requires only fasta files and does not depend on any special data or computational resources.

 The package contains all necessary components to run quickmerge.
-We also provide a set of test data (currrently available on request) so that you can check that the program is working correctly in your computer.
-Please send questions and comments to mchakrab@uci.edu
+We also provide a set of example data so that you can check that the program is working correctly in your computer.
+The additional E-MEM program is used as a replacement for the mummer program to speed up the mapping process.
+Please send questions and comments to rishav.rray@gmail.com

 1. DOWNLOAD